consumer dispute arbitration in the claimant, New York 10605

 Introduction to Consumer Dispute Arbitration

 Consumer dispute arbitration is a process by which consumers and businesses resolve disagreements outside of traditional court settings through a neutral third party.
-In White Plains, New York 10605—a city with a population of 73,425—this alternative dispute resolution (ADR) method has gained prominence as an efficient mechanism to address common consumer issues.
+In the claimant, New York 10605—a city with a population of 73,425—this alternative dispute resolution (ADR) method has gained prominence as an efficient mechanism to address common consumer issues.
 Arbitration offers a streamlined, private, and cost-effective avenue for resolving disputes related to product quality, contractual obligations, billing, and other consumer concerns.

 Legal Framework Governing Arbitration in New York